SEM - Master of Science (MSc) in Social Sciences in Service Management

 |Managing the Customer Journey in a Marketing Perspective||7.5|

 Total: 120 ECTS

 4A.
 The master's (candidatus) thesis must document skills in applying scientific theories and methodologies to a clearly defined academic topic.
-As of 1 September 2016, the master’s thesis must be written in groups, see ‘About master’s theses written in groups at CBS’.
+As of 1 September 2016, the master’s thesis must be written in groups.
 The thesis must be placed at the second year of study of the master’s candidatus programme.